• Skip to main content

 How to assemble this easy black forest cake

 1. Melt chocolate in a heatproof bowl suspended over a pan of barely simmering water.
-Pour the chocolate out in a thin layer on a chilled stone slab (or piece of baking paper) and pop into the fridge to harden.
+Spread the chocolate in a thin layer on a chilled stone slab (or piece of baking paper) and pop it into the fridge to harden.

 2. Whip the double cream with the icing sugar and vanilla.